 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-These committees are 'Finance Estates & General Purposes', 'Remuneration', 'Search', 'Audit', 'Human Resources' and 'Curriculum, Quality & Standards'.
-Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available from the Clerk to the Corporation at:
+These committees are 'Finance Estates & General Purposes', 'Remuneration', 'Search', 'Audit and Risk', 'People and Change' and 'Curriculum, Quality & Standards'.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College's website at www.activatelearning.ac.uk or from the Clerk to the Corporation at:

-Activate Learning, Oxpens Road, Oxford OX1 1SA.
+Activate Learning, Oxpens Road, Oxford OX1 1SA